FarronF/limerick-council-meetings/meetings/2024/12/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 6th November 2024.md

 1993”.

-The Members welcomed the Taking in Charge of the estate.--- 4
+The Members welcomed the Taking in Charge of the estate.
+---
+4

 (c)To consider the Taking in Charge of Estate Dunquin, Newcastle